 Discretionary housing payments (DHP)

-If you receive, or are entitled to housing benefit, you can apply to your local council for a Discretionary Housing Payment (DHP) for help with the cost of your deposit.
+If you receive, or are entitled to, housing benefit or Universal Credit (UC) housing costs, you can apply to your local council for a Discretionary Housing Payment (DHP) for help with the cost of your deposit.
 A DHP is an extra payment to help people who are struggling with their housing costs.
 To apply for a DHP use the tool on our advice page here.

 More help with housing costs

 If you are struggling to pay for other housing costs, take a look at our page on Cash in a Crisis, which has lots of helpful advice.